allai5/allai5.github.io/_posts/2021-2-7-Reflection.md

 title: 15-464 Technical Animation
 ---

+### Lecture 5: Skinning
+Today we looked at some recent advances in "smart" skinning.
+We took a look at RigNet and NeuroSkinning, both recent papers using learned methods to do skinning.

+It seemed to me that RigNet was simply using BoneNet and MST to come up with the skeletal structure, and then using GMEdgeNet to do the rest of the heavy lifting.
+The main challenge of rigging is skinning weights, so I'm wondering if this approach could be modified such that an artist defines the skeleton (i.e. takes the place of BoneNet and MST) and just have a multi-level GMEdgeNet inference scheme to predict the skin weights.

+We also took a look at NeuroSkinning, a SIGGRAPH 2019 paper.
+We didn't go too much into detail with the technical aspects of this paper, but one thing I noticed was that the models they were working with had distinctively complicated, flowing cloth around the 3D character body.
+It seems like learning-based approaches work well to approximate high-dimensional character deformations, so I'm wondering if this paper looked at applying their deep graph networks to "simpler" models.

+We then touched base on a high-level overview of skinning methods, i.e. physics-based, example-based, and geometry-based skinning methods.
+I am already familiar with linear blend skinning (LBS) and dual quaternion skinning (DQS) from my 3D animation class as wellas 15-462, but one thing I noticed was that these 3 classes of methods also appear in robotics.
+Definitely really cool that there is so much overlap between robotics and comptuer graphics.

+### Lecture 4: Inverse Kinematics (cont.)

+Today we covered more inverse kinematics papers.
+Two main papers that stood out to me were FABRIK and Mesh IK.

+For FABRIK, Instead of finding rotation matrices for each joint angle to calculate joint positions, FABRIK instead finds the joint positions by solving the inverse kinematics problem as finding a point on a line.
+It was impressive to me that FABRIK could simultaneously by 10x faster than CCD and 1000x faster than Jacobian methods while producing seemingly good results.
+On a side note, it seems to me that the trend of inverse kinematics papers that we've been covering in this class is steadily pointing towards those that don't have to calculate the Jacobians explicitly.

+For Mesh IK, I found the idea of learning to deform meshes without rigs super interesting.
+Having done 3D animation and more specifically rigging and weight painting, *correct* deformation of a 3D mesh has always seemed very challenging to me.
+Reinforcement learning and other learning-based techniques are also being used in 3D animation, namely to generate realistic character motion and as motion controllers.
+I'd be interested in a generalized learning based approach to inverse kinematics, since I would imagine that the deformation characteristics of 3D characters don't vary too much within a certain style of animation.

 ### Lecture 3: Inverse Kinematics
 Talking a little bit more on the Cyclic Coordinate Descent IK algorithm and just generally talking about Jacobians was nice.
 I was already familiar with Jacobian